dfshan/dfshan.github.io/docs/index.md

 I am an associate professor at School of Computer Science and Technology, Xi'an Jiaotong University.
-I received my B.E. degree from Xi'an Jiaotong University in 2013, and Ph.D. degree in 2018 from Tsinghua University.
+I received my B.E. degree from Xi'an Jiaotong University in 2013, and Ph.D. degree from Tsinghua University in 2018.
 <!-- My research interests include data center networking and congestion control. -->

 ## Research